HIPAA Compliance Essentials for 2026

 - Update checks after major system changes or security incidents.

-The breach: Weak team training on HIPAA rules or poor record-keeping leads to breaches.
+The breach: Weak workforce training on HIPAA rules or poor record-keeping leads to breaches.

 How to Prevent:.